 39Exec.
-Order No. 13833, (May 15, 2018) (Enhancing the Effectiveness of Agency Chief Information Officers).
+Order No. 13833, Enhancing the Effectiveness of Agency Chief Information Officers (May 15, 2018).

-For the covered agencies, the executive order strengthens the role of agency CIOs by, among other things, requiring to report directly to their agency head; to serve as their agency head's primary IT strategic advisor; and to have a significant role in all management, governance, and oversight processes related to IT.
-In addition, one of the cybersecurity requirements directs agencies to ensure that the CIO works closely with an integrated team of senior executives, including those with expertise in IT, security, and privacy, to implement appropriate risk management measures.

-Agencies Have Not Fully Addressed the IT Acquisitions and Operations High-Risk Area

-In the February 2017 update to our high-risk series, we reported that agencies still needed to complete significant work related to the management of IT acquisitions and operations 40 We stressed that OMB and federal agencies should continue to expeditiously implement FITARA and OMB's related guidance, which include enhancing CIO authority, consolidating data centers, and acquiring and managing software licenses.
+For the covered agencies, the executive order strengthens the role of agency CIOs by, among other things, requiring them to report directly to their agency head; serve as their agency head's primary IT strategic advisor; and have a significant role in all management, governance, and oversight processes related to IT.
+In addition, one of the cybersecurity requirements directs agencies to ensure that the CIO works closely with an integrated team of senior executives, including those with expertise in IT, security, and privacy, to implement appropriate risk management Agencies Have Not Fully Addressed the IT Acquisitions and Operations High-Risk Area measures.
+In the February 2017 update to our high-risk series, we reported that agencies still needed to complete significant work related to the management of IT acquisitions and operations.
+40 We stressed that OMB and federal agencies should continue to expeditiously implement FITARA and OMB's related guidance, which includes enhancing CIO authority, consolidating data centers, and acquiring and managing software licenses.
 Our update to this high-risk area also stressed that OMB and agencies needed to continue to implement our prior recommendations in order to improve their ability to effectively and efficiently invest in IT.
-Specifically, from fiscal years 2010 through 2015, we made 803 recommendations to OMB and federal agencies to address shortcomings in IT acquisitions and operations.
-In addition, in fiscal year 2016, we made 202 new recommendations, thus, further reinforcing the need for OMB and agencies to address the shortcomings in IT acquisitions and operations.

-As stated in the update, OMB and agencies should demonstrate government-wide progress in the management of IT investments by, among other things, implementing at least 80 percent of our recommendations related to managing IT acquisitions and operations within 4 years.
-As of May 2018, OMB and agencies had fully implemented 489 (or about 61 percent) of the 803 recommendations.
-Figure 1 summarizes the progress that OMB and agencies have made in addressing our recommendations as compared to the 80 percent target.
+Specifically, since fiscal year 2010, we have made 1,242 recommendations to OMB and federal agencies to address shortcomings in IT acquisitions and operations.
+As stated in the update, OMB and agencies should demonstrate government-wide progress in the management of IT investments by, among other things, implementing at least 80 percent of our recommendations related to managing IT acquisitions and operations.
+As of November 2018, OMB and agencies had fully implemented 732 (or about 59 percent) of the 1,242 recommendations.
+Figure 1 summarizes the progress that OMB and agencies have made in addressing our recommendations compared to the 80 percent target.